gustafe/hackernews-lobsters-pairs/about.md

 Hackernews has the most content, so that site is treated as "the source" for comparisons.

+While the HN API offers a list of the latest 500 entries, the script only scan the /newest page on Lobste.rs, and if the number of new entries manages to replace the page entirely between reads, the script might miss entries.

 The scores and comments are only updated occasionally as I don't want to overload the API endpoints.